farice/Project-Alpha/README.md

 Features are automatically extracted from data that is uploaded with the defined structure.

-## Required data
+### Required data

 The cognitive data must be formatted with a unique identifier in each row.

 The EEG data must contain an identically named unique identifier column.
 Furthermore, a column with electrode positions must exist to aggregate frontal and occipital frequency bands.

+# BIS Processing

+BIS data stored in a .bin datatype can be converted to a standard MATLAB data structure and then preprocessed automatically using EEGLAB.
+Ensure EEGLAB has already been installed before use.